govau/content-guide/_terms-phrases/gender.md

 {% include guide_example.liquid
   title = "gender-neutral job titles" content= "
-- worker instead of workman
+- Worker instead of workman.
-- business manager or business person instead of businessman or businesswoman
+- Business manager or business person instead of businessman or businesswoman.
-- chairperson instead of chairman or chairwoman
+- Chairperson instead of chairman or chairwoman.
 "
 %}